nd057/Percentage-Scrolled/README.md

 # Percentage-Scrolled
-scroll page to see how much percent you have watched or read the page.
+Scroll page to see how much percent you have watched or read the page.
-Link of the page is :-
+Link of the page is :-  https://nd057.github.io/Percentage-Scrolled/